-Combining various ingredients in a large pot to create a nutritious, filling, easily digested, simple to make/serve food makes a soup.
-This made it the perfect choice for many cultures, rich and poor, and the foods created evolved according to locally available ingredients and tastes.
+Combining various ingredients in a large pot to create a nutritious, filling, easily digested, simple to make/serve food is the basic definition of a soup.
+This made it the perfect choice for many cultures, rich and poor, and traidtional soups evolved according to locally available ingredients and tastes.

 Soups are a lifesaver in cold wintry weather, when they are cooked several times a week.
-With large families at hand, the soups filled many stomachs and provided excellent nutrition.
-Beans provided protein and vegetables gave added vitamins.
+With large families at hand, soup can fill many stomachs and provide excellent nutrition.
+Beans provide protein and vegetables give added vitamins.
 There is nothing more tempting, more nutritious and more filling than a bowl of homemade soup.

-As family members struggled into her kitchen prior to a holiday meal, Sarina's mother Renée would say, “Sit down I’ll give you a bowl of soup while you wait.”
-Sometimes six or seven people vied for a seat around her small round kitchen table, while others stood until they could get their bowls, each filled with potatoes, thinly sliced carrots and a matzo ball.
-Other soups that we vied for were Chicken shulbah (tomato rice), and split pea.
+As family members struggled into her kitchen prior to a holiday meal, Sarina's mother Renée would say, “Sit down.
+I’ll give you a bowl of soup while you wait.”
+Sometimes six or seven people hoped for a seat around her small round kitchen table, while others stood until they could get their bowls, each filled with potatoes, thinly sliced carrots and a matzo ball.
+Other soups that we loved were Chicken shulbah (tomato rice), and split pea.

 Soups, known in Arabic as shourba, were sustenance for the poorest peasants throughout Middle East history.
 Soups are served as side dishes, with mezze, as appetizers, or as a full meal with salad and hot pita.